Doctors Note Logo

 Explanation

 Below are five important doctor warnings about enemas.
 While enemas can relieve constipation or prepare the bowel for procedures, they also carry risks.
 Use common sense, follow instructions carefully, and talk with your healthcare provider if you have any concerns.
-You might consider doing a free, online symptom check for to see if your symptoms need medical attention.
+If you're experiencing persistent bloating or abdominal discomfort, check your symptoms using Ubie's free AI-powered bloated stomach symptom checker to help determine whether you need medical attention.

 1. Electrolyte Imbalance and Dehydration